Mozhdehb/testrep/README.md

 # testrep
 ## Editing the file
-Its a markdown file in this reposiyary
+Its a markdown file in this repository